Team: Coaching differences between interdependent and independent teams

 Coaching an interdependent team like a football team necessarily requires a different approach from coaching an independent team like a gymnastics team, because the costs and benefits to individual team members—and therefore the intrinsic incentives for positive team behaviors—differ markedly.
 An interdependent team benefits from members getting to know the other team members socially, from developing trust in each other, and from conquering artificial collective challenges (such as those offered in outdoors ropes courses).
 Interdependent teams respond well to collective rewards, and independent teams perform better with individual rewards.

 Hybrid teams and hybrid rewards, which try to combine characteristics of both, are sometimes created in the hope of getting the best of both types.
 However, instead, they tend instead to produce the negative features of each and none of the benefits, and consequently under-perform.

 Pressuring teams to become independent or interdependent, on the grounds that management has decided that one type is intrinsically better than the other, results in failure.
 The nature of the team is defined by the type of work that is done, and not by management's wishes or by the fashions of the latest management fad.

 Multidisciplinary and interdisciplinary

 Teams in areas of work or study such as in the medical field, may be multidisciplinary or interdisciplinary.

 Multidisciplinary teams involve several professionals who independently treat various issues a patient may have, focusing on the issues in which they specialise.
 The problems that are being treated may or may not relate to other issues being addressed by individual team members.

 The interdisciplinary team approach involves all members of the team working together towards the same goal.
 In an interdisciplinary team approach, members of the core team will often rôle-blend, taking on tasks usually filled by people in different roles on the team.
-A common interdisciplinary team approach popularized by IDEO is the Balanced Team.
-IDEO interprets the balanced team as a composition of three discrete factors: desirability, feasibility, and viability.
-These three factors are assumed through human/design-oriented resources, technical-oriented resources, and business-oriented resources.